ApeWorX/ape/docs/quickstart.rst

 ************

 In the latest release, Ape requires:
-* Linux to run
+* Linux to run.
-* Python 3.7.X or later
+* Python 3.7.X or later.

 If you are running Windows, you can install Windows Subsystem Linux `(WSL) <https://docs.microsoft.com/en-us/windows/wsl/install>`_
-    *Ubuntu 20.04
+* Ubuntu 20.04.
-    *Any other Linux Distribution with Python 3.7.X or later
+* Any other Linux Distribution with Python 3.7.X or later.

 Please make sure you are using Python 3.7.X or later.
 .. code-block:: bash